MDX Content Format

 1. Parse frontmatter — YAML between --- delimiters extracted with gray-matter

-2. Compile MDX@mdx-js/mdx compiles the source to a JavaScript module
+4. Compile MDX@mdx-js/mdx compiles the import-stripped source to a JavaScript module

-3. Evaluate — The compiled module is evaluated to get a Preact component
+5. Evaluate — The compiled module is evaluated with a merged component scope (registry + co-located imports)

 The output is a static HTML string — MDX content is server-rendered, not client-side.